jidongxiao/CSCI1200-DataStructures/labs/memory_debugging/README.md

 ## Checkpoint 2
 *estimate: 20-40 minutes*

 For Checkpoint 2 of this lab, we will heavily rely on dynamic memory to find the average and smallest number for a set of data from an input file.
-You will use a memory debugging tool such as DrMemory or Valgrind to fix memory errors and leaks in buggy_lab4.cpp.
+You will use a memory debugging tool such as DrMemory or Valgrind to fix memory errors and leaks in buggy_lab.cpp.
 Make sure to download the provided .txt files as well.
 First take a look at the code inside the identifyMeanAndMin() function.
 You will notice that the syntax used throughout the program may be a little different than what you are used to.
 Try and familiarize yourself with this syntax before you start working on the assignment.
 What does this line of code do?